 When you give the AI an instruction, it draws on this massive bank of knowledge to create a brand-new image that fits your request.

 This is a world away from traditional 3D rendering.
 The old-school method involves painstakingly building a digital scene from scratch and then letting a computer calculate how light should behave on every single surface.
 While that approach gives you total control, it demands a huge investment in time, technical skill, and expensive hardware.
 For a closer look at the tools that have defined the industry for years, check out our guide to top-tier architectural visualisation software.
+You can also browse AI render examples from real architectural projects to see the difference in quality.

 Here's the key difference: Traditional rendering calculates a scene you’ve painstakingly built.
 AI rendering generates a scene from a concept you’ve described.